Jason Todd: "Battle for the Cowl"

 In the Batman R.I.P. follow-up storyline Batman: Battle for the Cowl (2009), Jason Todd is featured as a gun-wielding vigilante.
 Commenting on the direction and utilization of Jason Todd in the storyline, writer and artist Tony Daniel has stated that, from this point on, Jason is a "bona fide" villain:

 At this point [Jason] is beyond the point of no return in terms of ever being considered even remotely a hero.
 What I wanted to do here is put him in a place that he can't come back from.
 The things that he does here in Battle for the Cowl are things that can never really be forgiven.
 The only outcome would have to be imprisonment or something worse.
 But from this point on for Jason, the gray area between good and bad has disappeared.
 It's crystal clear now that he is on the dark side.

-Timothy Drake eventually takes up the bat mantle when Dick Grayson refuses to and sets off to fight Todd, who easily defeats him.
-Grayson then comes to the rescue and refuses to believe Todd when he claims he has killed Drake (which he had not since current Robin Damian Wayne rescued Drake at the last moment).
-The two battle and Grayson eventually defeats Todd, who says that he will be seen again.
+Timothy Drake eventually takes up the bat mantle when Dick Grayson refuses to and sets off to fight Jason, who easily defeats him.
+Dick then comes to the rescue and refuses to believe Jason when he claims he has killed Tim (which he had not since current Robin Damian Wayne rescued Tim at the last moment).
+The two battle and Dick eventually defeats Jason, who says that he will be seen again.